 The Cottonwood trail runs through Edwin M. Griffin Preserve outside Spartanburg’s center and offers a path into a wooded landscape surrounding Lawson’s Fork Creek.
 Whether you utilize it for a running path or simply a hiking trail, it provides a convenient connection across residential areas on the city’s outskirts.

 For those who aren’t looking for a long walk, there are also a variety of shorter trails throughout the preserve, which allow you to explore more of the natural environment.
 You may even find yourself face-to-face with wild turkeys or foxes, considering this trail is a breeding ground for local wildlife!

 Lastly, The Cottonwood Trail shapes an important part of the city’s trail network, The Daniel Morgan Trail System, aka “The Dan,” with connections planned and more trails, which are underway throughout the community.

 398 State Park Rd, Clinton, SC 29325

 Musgrove Mill State Historic Site was The Battle of Musgrove Mill, which took place at this historic site on Aug.19, 1780.
 During the battle, 200 Patriot militiamen defeated a combined force of approximately 300 Loyalist militiamen and 200 provincial regulars.
-Not only do patrons get a chance to walk their trails, they also get a little taste of history!
+Not only do patrons get a chance to walk their trails, but they also get a little taste of history!

-British Camp Trail: This trail has a little bit of history and plenty of scenic views of the Enoree River as well as plenty of opportunities to see wildlife – year-round!
-This site features ruins such as those from the Musgrove home, which was the location of the 18th century ford that was crucial to the British.
+- British Camp Trail: This trail has a little bit of history and plenty of scenic views of the Enoree River, as well as plenty of opportunities to see wildlife – year-round!
+This site features ruins such as those from the Musgrove home, which was the location of the 18th-century ford that was crucial to the British.

 Glendale Shoals Preserve & Waterfalls